Mangaiti Gully restoration nears completion

 The restoration of Hamilton's Mangaiti Gully is nearing completion as Hamilton City Council announced the public access tracks will open in June.

-Minister of Conservation Kiri Allan visited the gully last week where she announced 14 Jobs for Nature projects in the Waikato and Maniapoto districts, overseen by the Department of Conservation (DOC), received additional funding.
+Minister of Conservation Kiri Allan visited the gully last week where she announced 14 Jobs for Nature projects in the Waikato and Maniapoto districts, overseen by the Department of Conservation (DoC), had received additional funding.

 The work done at Mangaiti Gully aims to restore the native flora to pre-European status and to preserve the whenua (land), birds, wildlife and the ngahere (forest) for future generations.